mehmetcabbar/infinite-scroll-flatlist/README.md

 <br/>

 ### Why I published this code in my github repo?
-Finding basic, simple and usefull code it can be pain the ass, sometimes!  <br/> I have a simple reason "because I need that this code lines, always!".
+Finding basic, simple and useful code it can be pain in the ass, sometimes!  <br/> I have a simple reason "because I need that this code lines, always!".
 I realized, when I was working on some projects, some code lines is so popular on my apps.
 I want to create a main point for myself and of course, share to anyone who need that! <br/>
 Cheers 🥂

 <br/>